microsoft/playwright/docs/src/docker.md

     export default config;
     ```

-   NOTE: this command will detect running Docker container, and auto-launch it if needed.
+   NOTE: Running tests with `PLAYWRIGHT_DOCKER` environment variable will detect pre-launched
+   Docker container, and auto-launch it if there's no running one.

 1. Finally, stop background Docker container when you're done working with tests: